smietaaim/Simulation-Methods-in-Econometrics-Theory-and-Applications-in-MATLAB/README.md

 This textbook has been accepted into the [MathWorks Book Program](https://nl.mathworks.com/academia/books.html).

 ## Required Toolboxes
-Some exercises may require the **Statistics and Machine Learning Toolbox**.
+Some exercises may require the **Statistics and Machine Learning Toolbox** of MATLAB.

 ## Ongoing Development
 The material is actively updated.
 Minor errors or inconsistencies may appear and will be corrected as the project evolves.